Acute Spinal Cord Injury in Children

 function of the stomach and intestines)

-The symptoms of SCI may resemble other medical conditions.
-Always consult your child's
+The symptoms of SCI may look like other medical conditions.
+Only your child's doctor

 How are acute spinal cord injuries diagnosed?